apacheignite/documentation/persistence/distributed-persistent-store.md

 [block:callout]
 {
   "type": "success",
-  "title": "Persistent Store Root Directory",
+  "title": "Persistent Store Root Path",
   "body": "By default all the data as well as write-ahead log files described below will be persisted under Apache Ignite working directory (`${IGNITE_HOME}/work`).
-Use `PersistentStoreConfiguration.setPersistentStorePath(...)` method to change the default directory."
+Use `PersistentStoreConfiguration.setPersistentStorePath(...)` method to change the default directory.
+Also, as it will be shown below, there is a way to set a dedicated directory for the Write-Ahead Log file and its archives using special `PersistentStoreConfiguration` parameters."
 }
 [/block]